Aphatheology/Random_Password_Generator/README.md

 ### Continued development

-- I will work on the Light Mode and integrate it.
 - I will work on allowing user to specify their password range - **DONE!!! 💜💜💜**
+- I will work on allowing user copy and of the password generated.
 - I will work on making the project a PWA
 -If you have any suggestion on what to add, kindly send a message through the links below.
 Thanks